DECODER69/DECODER69/README.md

 - 👋 Hi, I’m @DECODER69
 - 👀 I’m interested in AI Projects
-- 🌱 I’m currently learning C++ , C#, Python and Lua
+- 🌱 I’m currently learning C++ , C#, Java,  Python and Lua
 - 💞️ I’m looking to collaborate on teams that compatible with my skills
 - 📫 How to reach me?
 DM me at : decoder0104@gmail.com